nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ## 16 Certificates and Keys Management

 Only certificates issued by approved certification authorities can be used in X-Road.
 Approved certification authorities are defined on the Central Server and the configuration is environment specific.
-It is possible to have multipl approved certification authorities within an environment.
+It is possible to have multipl approved certification authorities within an X-Road instance.

 Security Server authentication key and certificate are stored on a software token.
 Central Server and Security Server signing keys and certificates can be stored on a software token or an HSM device.